 - The skills, knowledge and attitudes to achieve the Early learning Goals by the end of the year in which they are 5

-The Development Matters Documentation and The Statutory Framework for the Early Years Foundation Stage (DfE) are used to provide a framework for the Early Years Curriculum.
+The Statutory Framework for the Early Years Foundation Stage (DfE) is used to provide a framework for the Early Years Curriculum.
 These are incorporated into the whole school long-term plans and policies for each subject.
 This ensures continuity and progression as well as providing a foundation for Key Stage One of the National Curriculum.

 The Early Years Curriculum is planned under the headings of the Foundation Stage.
 The 7 Areas of Learning and Experience are: